Skip to main content

 A) log number and purpose for the visit to you at the door or

-3. You call the Contact Centre on 101 to verify details initially provided by the Attending Officer.
+3. You call the Contact Centre on 101 to verify details initially provided by the attending officer.

 **If for some reason this does not work the member of the public can always revert to Option 1 and gain reassurance that way.